 We live in one of the most beautiful spots on Earth.
 No seriously, check out the beaches and rainforests and rivers around the world that get written up in magazines and guidebooks, and most of them don’t even come close to measuring up to what we have, right on our doorstep.

-We are so freaking lucky to have all these amazing walks within an hour or so from our home, so go and make the most of it.
-Now!
-That’s an order.
+We are so lucky to have all these amazing walks within an hour or so from our home, so go and make the most of it.
+But since it's 2020 and last-minute restrictions can come into play at any time, make sure any National Park trails (and any other scenic trails) you're hitting up are actually open before you lace up.

 Mooloolah River National Park | Jowarra Section